 Symptoms of arc eyes usually appear within hours after infection.
 If a welder suddenly experiences a problem with his eye, then some action must be taken very quickly.
 If the eyes turn red, feelings of irritation or inflammation, and sensitivity to light, then you will know that arc eye might be the issue here.
 Eye drops might help primarily, but the victim must consult with an ophthalmologist.

 Welding goggles is essential for a welder’s eye protection.
 It not only protects the eyes from heat and radiation but also provides safety from the ultraviolet light, which is produced from the electrical arc.
 It also protects you from sparks as well.

 The welding helmet is mandatory for the protection of welders.
 Different types of helmets are available in the market.
 Most welding helmets are made of steels.
 There is a window through which the welder can see.
 Most window lenses are plastic.
 Polarized lenses are more effective.
 These are vital for a welder.

 Tips To Save Your Eye From Welding Sparks

 Hence, he recommends the right lens.
-He said that even if it costs a bit more money, one should not bother inexpensive welding goggles.
-Because lenses, especially gold plated, would not just save you from the ultraviolet rays, they would help you avoid sparks.
+He said that even if it costs a bit more money, one should not bother with inexpensive welding goggles.
+Because lenses, especially gold-plated, would not just save you from ultraviolet rays, they would help you avoid sparks.

 There are many things you need to consider consciously.
 Weight, price, quality, etc. Remember, not only safety, welding helmet enhances productivity and quality of work.
 There are a few things which are better to have in a welding helmet.
-Having a passive lens is good because passive glasses have been providing adequate protection over the years, and they cost less than auto-darkening welding helmets.
-Remember safety always come first.
+Having a passive lens is good because passive glasses have provided adequate protection over the years, and they cost less than auto-darkening welding helmets.
+Remember safety always comes first.